 Abuse

-For the purposes of term selection and analysis of MedDRA-coded data, abuse is the intentional, non-therapeutic use of a product – over-the counter or prescription – for a perceived reward or desired non-therapeutic effect including, but not limited to, “getting high”(euphoria).
+For the purposes of term selection and analysis of MedDRA-coded data, abuse is the intentional, non-therapeutic use by a patient or consumer of a product – over-the counter or prescription – for a perceived reward or desired non-therapeutic effect including, but not limited to, “getting high”(euphoria).
 Abuse may occur with a single use, sporadic use or persistent use of the product.

 Example